Sukhneet73/Token-solidity/README.md

 _to: The address from which tokens will be burned. _value: The number of tokens to burn.

-Usage Deployment To deploy the `nexa` contract, you will need an Ethereum development environment such as Truffle, Hardhat, or Remix.
+Usage Deployment To deploy the `MyToken` contract, you will need an Ethereum development environment such as Truffle, Hardhat, or Remix.
 Below is a basic example using Remix:

 Open Remix.
-1.Create a new file and paste the `MY Contract` contract code.
+1.Create a new file and paste the `MyToken` contract code.

 2.Compile the contract.